• Skip to primary navigation

 Notes

-• Buttered bread will char very quickly over direct heat.
+• Be careful: Buttered bread will char very quickly over direct heat.
 If you'd really like to get good grill marks on your garlic bread, carefully move bread to direct heat, watch carefully (do not walk away), and remove as soon as bread begins to char, or any flare-ups occur.

-• Garlic bread (before or after grilling) can be stored in the refrigerator for up to 24 hours (depending on the freshness of your bread loaf), or stored in the freezer in a tightly sealed container (or wrapped tightly in wax paper and foil) for up to six months.
+• Storage: Garlic bread (before or after grilling) can be stored in the refrigerator for up to 24 hours (depending on the freshness of your bread loaf), or stored in the freezer in a tightly sealed container (or wrapped tightly in wax paper and foil) for up to six months.
 To thaw, return to refrigerator for 4 to 5 hours, or to the counter top for 1 hour.

 Nutrition Estimate